Upabjojr/sympy/docs/tutorial/manipulation.rst

 .. note::

-   The arguments of :class:`~diofant.core.add.Add` and the commutative arguments of :class:`~diofant.core.mul.Mul` are stored in an order, which is independent of the order inputted.
+   The arguments of :class:`~sympy.core.add.Add` and the commutative arguments of :class:`~sympy.core.mul.Mul` are stored in an order, which is independent of the order inputted.

 There is no subtraction class.  ``x - y`` is represented as